hdtodd/DECSYSTEM-20-on-Raspberry-Pi/00Install-Guide.md

 * $KLH10_HOME=/DEC20; export KLH10_HOME

-to set that up (**and add that to ~/.profile to avoid having to do it in the future.**).
+to set that up (**and add that to ~/.profile to avoid having to do it in the future**).
 Now we can compile and install the DEC20 emulator:
 ```
 $cd DEC20sources/klh10
 $mkdir tmp; cd tmp